 Ria is an avid writer who is currently teaching English in southwest Japan.
 She loves helping new teachers and expats get settled in.

-With the Tokyo 2020/2021 Olympics fast approaching, Japan will eventually get a fresh wave of tourists.
+Thanks to the Tokyo 2020/2021 Olympics, Japan has received a fresh wave of tourists.
 Although Japan is usually very safe, there may be more problems than usual, as stressed-out travelers try to make their way around the crowded city.

 Law enforcement will likely be more vigilant than usual, so make sure to stay out of trouble.
 Here are the biggest problems international tourists usually face in Tokyo and the rest of Japan.